 Our charity is the Virgin Islands Chapter of the American Cancer Society.
 Surviving cancer requires strength, determination, and unfortunately in modern America, money.
 The Society assists Islanders with expenses for treatment, drugs, and travel to cancer centers on the mainland.
 The cost can be overwhelming and by cost, I include the chronic stress that is regrettably part and parcel.
 The ACS's kind and compassionate support for local patients and their caregivers is second to NONE.
 I am humbly honored to help them in their mission.

 Please make a donation and join our fundraising team.
-I will do the work of running 350 miles in training and then 26.2 miles on race day through the five boroughs of New York City.
+Elizabeth and I will do the work of running 350 miles in training and then 26.2 miles on race day through the five boroughs of New York City.
 No contribution is too large or small.
 All will go toward giving real human beings extra days, weeks, months or even futures with their loved ones.

 We humbly thank you for your time and attention and gratefully acknowledge in anticipation your hard-earned dollars contributed to this worthy cause.
-You can expect a sincere and prompt thank you note from me as well, not that this is likely much of a motivator.
+You can also expect a sincere and prompt thank you note from me as well, not that this is likely much of a motivator.
 Put simply, your donation is the right thing to do.

 And to think I might have missed this...